testflows/TestFlows-WebSite/source/handbook/index.md

 The [ls](#ls) utility SHALL list the contents of a directory.
 ```

-The above document server as the source of all the requirements and can be
+The above document serves as the source of all the requirements and can be
 used to generate corresponding [Requirement class] objects that can be linked with tests
 using `tfs requirements generate` command.
 See [Generating Requirements Objects](#Generating-Requirements-Objects).